Skip to main content

 Layers

-2. One or more layer blocks inside modules in the circuit
+2. One or more layer blocks inside Chisel modules.

-1. "Extract" Layers: layers whose blocks are lowered to bound-in modules, and
+1. "Extract" Layers: layers whose blocks are lowered to modules that are instantiated using bind and can be enabled by including a file during Verilog elaboration, and

 import chisel3.layer.{Layer, LayerConfig}